 There first connected deadbolt and foray into the smart lock world needed to be simple and provide the same beauty, brains, and brawn people have come to expect from Schlage.
 The new lock needed to position Schlage as top-of-the line and innovative, attract new buyers, retail partners, distributors, dealers and builders which would in turn “sell more locks”.

 Taking into account the numerous stakeholders and challenges of being brought in with a staging release of the app already finished, UX Researcher Angela Craven and I began working to align ourselves and the team.
-We started by conudcting a Research Planning Workshop (RPW) to align all primary stakeholders on audience, business goals, and questions we needed answered moving forward to reach our goals.
+We facilitated a Research Planning Workshop (RPW) to align primary stakeholders on audience, business goals, and questions we needed answered to reach those goals.

 We completed a competitive market analysis and contextual research and a video diary study with Schlage customers and competitor Kwikset customers, who had already released a smart deadbolt earlier in the year.
 What we learned from our research would be applied to the second release of the Schlage Sense app and another round of usability testing done.